 Just to be clear, renting is not bad…for a season.
 As a way of life it will definitely stunt your ability to become wealthy.
 Let’s say that you rent a place for $1,000 per month for the rest of your life starting at 20.
 With the average life expectancy being 78, this would be 58 years.
 You would end up paying $696,000 to rent some place and that is not even taking into account inflation.
 Let’s say that instead of renting that you buy a house for $150,000 with a 15 year mortgage at 3.5% and put 10% down; your payment would be $965 per month.
 You pay the place off in 15 years and at that point you have an extra grand per month to do whatever you want with.
 On top of that you paid $38,716 in interest with a total expense of $188,716.
 This is a difference of over $507,000!
 You better like the place that you’re renting to pay that much more.

 4. They spend money on things they can’t afford

 My wife works at a title one public school which means that there is a large portion of the students that come from low-income households.
 She has mentioned to me on multiple occasions how even the kids that come from poor backgrounds have expensive smart phones or wear sneakers that cost over $100.
 If you want to avoid being broke then you have got to live below your means (See 10 Ways to Trim Your Budget).

 5. They get payday loans

 This is one of the biggest disservices to the poor.
 With over 22,000 payday lending stores and close to $40 billion dollars in loans being given each year, it is no wonder that people aren’t able to get ahead.
 In 2012 a study by Pew Charitable Trusts’ Safe Small-Dollar Loans Research Project, it revealed that over 12 million Americans took out payday loans and paid an average annual interest rate of 391%.
-If you want to stop being broke then STOP going to payday lenders.
+If you want to stop being broke then STOP borrowing money from these companies.